earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R02-subset-time-series-data-R.md

 `## Warning: Removed 4 rows containing missing values (geom_point).`

 We can get rid of this warning by removing NA or missing data values from our data.
-A warning is just R's way of letting you know that something may be wrong.
+A warning is just `R`'s way of letting you know that something may be wrong.
 In this case, it can't plot 4 data points because there are missing data values there.